decentralized-identity/sidetree/docs/implementation.md

 1. Allow horizontal scaling for high DID resolution throughput.
 1. Allow sharing of the processed data structure by multiple Sidetree nodes to minimize redundant computation.

-The above goals lead to a design where minimal processing of the operations at the time of ingestion and defers the heavy processing such as signature validation to the time of DID resolution.
+The above goals lead to the design decision of minimal processing of the operations at the time of ingestion, and deferring the heavy processing such as signature validations to the time of DID resolution.

 ## Versioning
 As the Sidetree protocol evolves, existing nodes executing an earlier version of the protocol need to upgrade to execute the newer version of the protocol while remaining backward compatible to processing of prior transactions and operations.